Ladder Line The Almost-Utopian Feedline

 It’s not all roses.
 Ladder line:

-• Needs a balanced tuner or a balun if you’re going back to coax
+- Needs a balun or a current choke if you’re transitioning to coax

 In short: it wants to float freely in the air, not be squished or grounded like coax.